 I have to remember this place before it’s covered in corpses.

-Combat is based around skills and the player’s ability to negate damage, while pawns do their best to fight alongside.
-However the latter are kind of dumb and prone to stupid things, such as falling off ledges while carrying your loot.
+Combat is based on skills and the player’s ability to negate damage, while pawns do their best to fight alongside.
+However the latter is kind of dumb and prone to stupid things, such as falling off ledges while carrying your loot.

-The game itself can be bought at the usual places, including Steam and Humble Bundle.
+The game itself can be bought online at the Steam store or on the platforms it launched on.
 The version I got came with a soundtrack and a digital art book.